chain4travel/camino-docs/docs/partners/partner-config.md

 A the same time, the tour operator might want to consume from an info provider:

-- DestinationInformationService [TODO]
+- DestinationInformationService

-Which also requires that the consumer exposes a callback method to actually receive events:
+Which also requires that the consumer exposes a callback method to actually receive events updates:

-- CallBackService [TODO]
+- DestinationInformationCallbackService (COMING SOON)

 And the information supplier has then to conversely offer / consume the respective services.
 It can become a bit intricated for partners wanting and offering multiple services: the Camino Foundation and the community are available to support with best practices for your specific case and addressing implementation on our [Discord](https://discord.gg/camino).